thervh70/ContextProject_RDD/se_feedback/product_planning_draft.md

 * As a developer I want to start developing the system in a systematic way So that I’m sure that I won’t forget important things while developing
 	* Quite a tongue twister

+* User stories of know­how acquisition
+	* How will your user learn how to use Octopeer

+* Will the product crash silently or alert the user that something went wrong, assume your system isn't perfect

 ##Definition of Done